InnoPhaseIoT/talaria_two_azure/README.md

 A port to a newer LTS version from Azure IoT SDC C will bump the major version `x` and reset the minor version `y` and patch version `z` to 0.

-A new TalariaTWO SDK Release support will bump the minor version `y` and reset the patch version `z` to 0, while the majot version `x` remains the same.
+A new TalariaTWO SDK Release support will bump the minor version `y` and reset the patch version `z` to 0, while the major version `x` remains the same.

 A critical bug fix will bump the patch version `z` only.